The Albanians

 Communism

 There are still plenty of communist-era relics to see in Tirana, by far the largest and most impressive being the gargantuan Socialist Realist mosaic adorning the façade of the National History Museum.
 Between 1944 and 1991 Albania was one of the most isolated countries in the world, a violent and paranoid police state that used coercion, torture, false psychological imprisonment and religious persecution as ways of maintaining law and order.
 Although it’s now three decades since Albania threw off its Marxist-Leninist shackles, many of its citizens still carry around the various internal scars associated with a violent and dysfunctional recent past.
-It would be something of an exaggeration to claim that Albania is suffering from the effects of some kind of collective, post-traumatic stress syndrome, although there is at least an element of truth in this supposition.
-In the meantime, the younger generation of locals is now exploiting Albania’s former communist past with various museums, tours and themed bars.
+In the meantime, the younger generation is now dealing with Albania’s recent past with various museums, tours and themed bars.

 Crime & Safety

 Believed by many to be a lawless country populated by bandits and villains whose main goal in life is to separate tourists from their possessions by any means possible, Albania is in actual fact one of the safest and most relaxed countries in Europe.
-This isn’t to say that crime doesn’t exist of course, there’s plenty of it around, although most is to be found taking place behind closed doors in the shady underworld of business and politics.
-As with anywhere else in the world, there are a few people out there willing to spoil people’s holidays by stealing their luggage and helping themselves to wallets and mobile phones left in unattended jackets and bags.
-Be vigilant, don’t stroll around dark neighbourhoods drunk, and you’ll be fine.
-Gun ownership in Albania is common, although shootings are almost exclusively the result of internal squabbles and disputes.
+This isn’t to say that crime doesn’t exist, although most is to be found taking place behind closed doors in the shady underworld of business and politics.
+Still, be vigilant, don’t stroll around dark neighbourhoods drunk, and you’ll be fine.

 Entry requirements

-EU citizens as well as those from most other European countries plus the US, Canada, Australia, New Zealand and Japan can enter Albania without a visa.
-Other travellers need to get a visa from an Albanian embassy or consulate abroad before travelling.
-More information can be found on the Albanian Ministry of Foreign Affairs website at www.mfa.gov.al.
-Passports should be valid for a further three months after departing Albania.
-Citizens of the EU, Iceland, Norway, USA, Canada, Australia and New Zealand have the option of entering Albania using an ID card, although we recommend still taking your passport anyway as airlines and officials are all too quickly confused.
+EU citizens, anyone with an EU Schengen visa, as well as those from most other European countries plus the US, Canada, Australia, New Zealand and Japan can enter Albania without a visa.
+Visa information can be found at www.punetejashtme.gov.al.
+Citizens of the EU, Iceland, Norway, USA, Canada, Australia and New Zealand have the option of entering Albania using an ID card.
+Passports and ID cards should be valid for a further three months after departing Albania.

 Emergency numbers